Gender Selection Overview

 What is Medical Gender Selection?

-As our understanding of genetic diseases increases, and with it our ability to diagnose couples at risk to have children affected with a heritable genetic disease, we more frequently use the tool of preimplantation genetic screening (PGS) to genetically assess embryos prior to their implantation into the uterus.
+As our understanding of genetic diseases increases, and with it our ability to diagnose couples at risk to have children affected with a heritable genetic disease, we more frequently use the tool of preimplantation genetic screening (PGT-A) to genetically assess embryos prior to their implantation into the uterus.
 Some genetic diseases are only expressed in males, and parents, therefore, at times make a conscious choice to have only female offspring.
 When gender selection is used to prevent a genetic disease its indication is considered medical.